 Today’s Milk Options

 Soy Beverage– available in plain/original and various flavours.
 Read labels and opt for the lowest sugar choice.

 Coconut Beverage – traditionally used in Thai and other South East Asian cuisines, coconut beverage is significantly higher in fat and calories than cow’s milk.
-It supplies vitamins and minerals although not in the same ratios to make it a suitable replacement for drinking dairy milk.
+It supplies vitamins and minerals but not in the same ratios to make it a suitable replacement for drinking dairy milk.

 And There’s More

-Not yet widely available but starting to pop up are other nut or seed-based milk alternatives including peanut, sesame, flax, sunflower, hazelnut, pistachio, walnut and tiger nut along with drinks from quinoa, corn, spelt, teff, amaranth and other grains.
-We may also soon see lupin beverages, from the Latin American legume.
-None of these currently fully replicate the texture, appearance, flavor and nutritional value of dairy milk.
+Not yet widely available, but starting to pop up are other nut or seed-based beverages including peanut, sesame, flax, sunflower, hazelnut, pistachio, walnut and tiger nut along with drinks from quinoa, corn, spelt, teff, amaranth and other grains.
+We may also soon see a lupin beverage, from the Latin American legume.
+None of these currently fully replicate the texture, appearance, flavour and nutritional value of dairy milk.
 One challenge for innovative manufacturers will be countering the beany flavour of some milks.
 However, as fibre– and nutrient-rich pulse flour and other legume-based foods continue to become more mainstream, people’s palates will acclimate to these flavours.
 For Canadian grain, legume and seed farmers, the future in the plant-based beverages category shows great promise.